deaninfosec/Rapid7-InsightIDR-Hunting-Queries-LEQL/README.md

 ## How to Use

 1. Log in to **InsightIDR** and go to **Log Search** or **Legacy Log Search**.
-2. Copy a LEQL query from the relevant `.leql` file or folder.
+2. Copy a LEQL query from the relevant folder.
 3. Paste it into the log search bar or **custom alert rules**.
 4. Modify key fields like:
    - `asset.ip`